-For a typical variable magnification scope the use of scope ring or a single piece mount is most often required.
-Any mounted scope rail needs to tightened to the receiver and Loc Tite should be applied.
+For a typical variable magnification scope, the use of a scope ring or a single piece mount is most often required.
+Any mounted scope rail needs to tighten to the receiver and Loc Tite should be applied.
 The scope rings or mount should be mounted to the rifle and it must be secure.

 The scope mounting system needs to be tightened down until it doesn’t move if the mount uses traditional screws.
 Traditional screws will most often require the use of substances like Loc Tite to make sure the scope rings or scope mount does not become loose from recoil when firing a rifle.

 If the mount or rings utilize a QD mount it needs to lock tight and fit the scope rail appropriately.
 The scope should be positioned to ensure that the scope has correct eye relief.
 Correct eye relief should be listed in the instructional manual.
 For holographic scopes, the eye relief will not matter as much as it will when installing a scope for a rimfire rifle.

 The reticle of the scope should be positioned so the scope is level.
 The vertical crosshair should be perfectly up and down.
 This will ensure the scope is perfectly level.

 Here’s a great video from MidwayUSA that walks you through how to properly mount a scope.

 When you zero a scope to a rifle you are also zeroing it to a specific type of ammunition.
 This is called a load, and factors that change a load include overall length, bullet weight, velocity, and projectile type.

 Once a scope is zeroed to a certain load of ammunition this load will be the most precise for that scope.
 Other loads of the same caliber may cause slight variations in accuracy.
 These variations are typically small and only make a significant difference at long range, or when measuring groups with precision devices.